ofelman/HPIA-Repository-Downloader/README.md

     Version 1.30
-        Added ability to sync specific softpaqs by name - listed in INI file -- added SqName entry to $HPModelsTable list to hold special softpaqs needed/model
+        Added ability to sync specific softpaqs by name - listed in INI file -- added SqName entry to $HPModelsTable list to hold special softpaqs needed/model Version 1.31
+        moved Debug Mode checkbox to bottom
+        added HPIA folder view, and HPIA button to initiate a create/update package in CM Version 1.32
+        Moved HPIA button and file path to SCCM group in UI